 No children on enlistment

-By the end of the war and demobilized on 4 March 1919, he is living at Blackburn Road, Heapey
+By the end of the war and demobilized on 4 March 1919, he was living at Blackburn Road, Heapey

 Think he is another son of James and Ellen Westhead